sabrinagoellner/MMM-HVV-Abfahrt/README.md

 - request-promise ( for requests)
 - crypto ( for encrypting the request and your authentification)
-- dotenv (for the environment variables of sensitive login data) put the .env file in the root directory of the node.js project and put variables like USER_NAME = <your-user-name-from-geofox-api> and PASSWORD =  <your-password-from-geofox-api>
+- dotenv (for the environment variables of sensitive login data) put the .env file in the root directory of the node.js project and put variables like USER_NAME = "your-user-name-from-geofox-api" and PASSWORD =  "your-password-from-geofox-api"

 ### config.js example
 ```